-Not more than 20% of the taxpayer's gross income may consist of 'investment income' (as defined) and/or income from the rendering of a 'personal service' (as defined).
-The aggregate income fom investment and personal services, should therefore not exceed 20% of the gross income.
+Not more than 20% of the taxpayer's gross income, excluding any capital gain, may consist of 'investment income' (as defined) and/or income from the rendering of a 'personal service' (as defined).
+The aggregate income from investment and personal services, should therefore not exceed 20% of the gross income.
 Where a taxpayer, for example, has no investment income, the personal service income may not exceed 20% of the gross income.
 Where the investment income, for example, constitutes 6% of the gross income, the personal service income may not exceed 14% of the gross income.